Meeds-io/whitepaper/en/2-deeds.md

 The WoM will ultimately supply a limited amount of Deeds.
 Each Deed includes a predefined maximum number of users and offers a capacity of Meeds rewarding (Minting Power).
 The term ‘user’ here and hereafter designates any type of employee, worker, freelancer, volunteer etc.

-There are four types of Deeds, each providing different capabilities in terms of number of users, voting rights in a city (see 2.7) or Meeds minting power, the rarest being the most powerful :
+There are four types of Deeds, each providing different capabilities in terms of number of users, voting rights in a city (see 2.7) or minting power, the rarest being the most powerful :

 | **Deed Type** |  **Max users** |  **Minting power** |  **Scarcity** |  **City voting rights** |
 | --- | --- | --- | --- | --- |